 When a couple goes through a divorce, the repercussions do not begin and end with just their own lives.
 Their children and their parents will all be affected in one way or another.
-If you are a grandparent of a grandchild whose parents have divorced, you may need to fight for your rights to visit your grandchildren.
+For example, if you are a grandparent of a grandchild whose parents have divorced, you may need to fight for your rights to visit your grandchildren.

-Come see why we were given the 2015 Avvo Clients’ Choice Award for Family Law – just contact us today to begin.
+See why we were given the 2015 AVVO Clients’ Choice Award for Family Law – contact us today to begin.

 The state uses a case-by-case procedure when deciding whether or not to let a grandparent visit their grandchildren.
 As with a divorce, your visitation must be in the child’s best interests, not just your own.
-If either parent has attempted to keep you away from their child, you will need to show that your presence will be beneficial to your grandchild.
+If either parent has attempted to keep you away from their child, you will need to show that your presence will benefit your grandchild.

 You may want to show the court that you: